 Advantages of Owning a Singapore Passport

 Singapore passports also have a high level of both security and convenience.
-This is due to the fact that they are biometric passports.
+This is because they are biometric passports.
 A biometric passport is one which contains an electronic chip filled with its holder’s biometric information.
 This information is then used to verify the identity of the passport holder.
-The Immigration and Checkpoints Authority (ICA) was one of the world’s first immigration authorities to introduce a biometric passport.
-This was done with the introduction of the Singapore Biometric Passport Project.
-This project was intended to integrate world-class standards, combat the forgery of passports, and defend the country against terrorist activity.
+The Immigration and Checkpoints Authority (ICA) was one of the world’s first immigration authorities to introduce a biometric passport to integrate world-class standards, combat the forgery of passports, and defend the country against terrorist activity.
 Singapore biometric passports, also known as BioPasses, were launched in 2006.
 Since then, BioPasses have proven to be highly successful.

 Laws Regarding Singapore Passports